TobyJWalker/go-calculator/README.md

 # go-calculator
-Basic command line calculator app written in Go.
+Basic command line calculator app written in Go which I am using to practice some Go concepts further, such as packages.

 It can perform the basic operations:

 - Addition
 - Subtraction